tennydesign/prj2-News-feed-app/README.md

 - Core Data.
 - CoreLocation (feeding weather forecast API).
 - JSON serialization using Decodable objects.
 - Access to two different APIs (three with https://api.datamuse.com, but ended up not using it, code is there).
+Each with many end-points.
+- My own Protocols, Singletons and Delegates.
+- Network reachability test.
 - Cocoa Pods
 - MVC based architecture.
 - OOP (Object Oriented Programming)
 - Non-standard animation features.
 - XIB files for more design flexibility on cells.
+- Ability to share news via social media or messaging outlets.
 - Auto-layout for portrait and landscape, any device.
+- Some fair use of programatic layouting
 - Apple's Material Design and Human Interface Guidelines.
 - Balsamiq prototype.
 - POP (Marvel) prototype.